GhazaleZe/Biology-Meets-Programming/README.md

 - PatternMatching.py
 - PatternInRegion.py

-These files are for the second week :relaxed: :
+These files are for the second week :smile: :
 - SymbolArray.py
 - SkewArray.py
 - HammingDistance.py